rocket-man/fork-spring5-cert-study-notes/core/question06/question06.md

-# How are you going to create a new instance of an ApplicationContext
+# How are you going to create a new instance of an ApplicationContext?

 Non-Web Applications:
 - AnnotationConfigApplicationContext